Ronne Troup: Career

 On June 19, 2010, Troup appeared with her My Three Sons co-stars at a 50th anniversary celebration of the classic series at the Paley Center for Media in Beverly Hills.

 Troup's acting experience included making commercials.
-Among the products that she promoted were Kool-Aid, cheese-flled Combos, and Aim toothpaste.
+Among the products that she promoted were Kool-Aid, cheese-filled Combos, and Aim toothpaste.
 She often made commercials while her children were in school and said, "My kids don't even know I'm working."